JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * <a name="verstable_description"></a>[<span class="table_label">Verstable</span>](https://github.com/JacksonAllan/Verstable) v2.1.0:

-  Like <span class="table_label">ska::bytell_hash_map</span>, this table is a hybrid of open addressing and separate chaining that stores keys overflowing from one bucket in otherwise vacant buckets of the flat buckets array.
+  Like <span class="table_label">ska::bytell_hash_map</span>, this table is a hybrid of open addressing and separate chaining that stores key-value pairs overflowing from one bucket in otherwise vacant buckets of the flat buckets array.
 However, rather than chaining key-value pairs using a 7-bit index into an array of "jump distances", it does so using an 11-bit integer denoting quadratic displacement.
 It also stores a 4-bit fragment of each key's hash code to limit key comparisons.
 Hence, it uses two bytes of metadata per bucket, rather than the one byte used by <span class="table_label">ska::bytell_hash_map</span>.
 The metadata is stored in a separate array, rather than interspersed with groups of buckets.

   This table's approximate memory overhead is two bytes, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.